Trip Duration, Activities, and Season Dates

 Each morning after breakfast, we begin the day with Wisdom of the Elders, a collection of quotes and stories from indigenous leaders around the world.
 At night, volunteers reflect together on the day’s events during Roses and Thorns and participate in cultural activities like Lakota singing and dancing, traditional Lakota games, and hearing guest speakers.
 Wednesday evenings from approximately Memorial Day through Labor Day, we host a Community Dinner for volunteers and Lakota artisans and their families.

-Our 2025 volunteer season spans 31 weeks.
-Our first Regular Program week begins Saturday, March 1.
-Our last week begins Saturday, September 27.
+Our volunteer season spans 31 weeks.
+Our first week begins Saturday, February 28.
+Our last week begins Saturday, September 26.

-Senior Week, when we undertake less physically demanding work projects for those 55 and older, begins September 13.
+Fall Senior Week, when we undertake less physically demanding work projects for those 55 and older, begins September 12.

 Who Our Volunteers Are

-Re-Member welcomes volunteers age 12 and up, except during Kids' Weeks, when children 8 - 11 are welcomed for a special program.
+Re-Member welcomes volunteers age 12 and up.
 We also offer Senior Week, during which we undertake less physically demanding work projects.
 By its nature, though, volunteering at Re-Member is hard work.
 You will be doing manual labor for several days in a row, often in challenging environmental conditions, using tools and techniques that are new to many volunteers.

 Although volunteers occasionally come to Re-Member alone, they are more often part of groups — family groups, school or college groups, church groups, youth groups, and others.
 When this is the case, we ask that a Group Leader be designated as the primary point of contact for each group.
 Group Leaders are responsible for collecting trip fees from their group members, ensuring that group members provide necessary documentation, preparing group members for the experience, and providing leadership for their groups while at Re-Member.